-Based on the statistical evidence presented so far, I now offer a three-prong test for identifying whether state-level partisan gerrymandering has occurred.
+Based on the statistical evidence presented so far, we now offer a three-part test for identifying whether state-level partisan gerrymandering has occurred.

 Test 1 (the excess seats test): Calculate whether the outcome of the first election after redistricting was dysproportional relative to a simulated seats-votes curve, and that favors the redistricting party.
-For a state containing N districts, calculate the difference between the actual seats and the simulated expected number, then divide by σ_1 to obtain Delta87.
+For a state containing N districts, calculate the difference between the actual seats and the simulated expected number, then divide by $\sigma_1$ to obtain Delta.

 Test 2 (the lopsided outcomes test): Count the number of districts in a state where it lost with 35-49.99% of the vote.
 Is this number below the expected number from either the national average, or the historical average for that state?
-Defining L as the national or historical average fraction of closely-lost districts, the expected number of such races in a state consisting of N districts is NL.
-Divide the difference between actual close losses and expected close losses by σ_2 defined as $\sqrt{N^L^(1-L)}$, to get a difference measured in units of sigma.
+Defining L as the national or historical average fraction of closely-lost districts, the expected number of such races in a state consisting of N districts is N\L. Divide the difference between actual close losses and expected close losses by $\sigma_2$ , defined as $\sqrt{(NL(1-L))}$ , to get a difference measured in units of sigma.